Experiences refined for people

 Netflix was initially short on specifics regarding its advertising products, but more details were released with the November 3rd 9 PM launch date announcement.

 Netflix is projecting approximately 3 million ad-tier subscribers in 2022, followed by a massive estimated increase to 40 million ad-tier subscribers by the end of 2023.
 These are lofty expectations given that Netflix has posted the slowest user growth of any OTT video provider in the past year.
 The number these subscribers individual ad buys will reach has yet to be determined.
+According to the Wall Street Journal, the ad-supported option is Netflix’s least popular tier, making up just 9% of total subscribers.
+Most ad-support users are either new to the platform or signing up for a second time.

 Targeting options will be limited to country and content-based categories at launch.
 Geo-targeting could be limited to large-scale DMAs in addition to nationally-targeted campaigns.
 There will be no Third-Party segmentation or First-Party retargeting.